How To Write a Business Plan On Just One PowerPoint: A Free Template

 Business plans are a great way to map out the future of your business and how you can reach your goals.
 They help you clarify your ideas, set realistic objectives, and identify potential challenges upfront.

 A well-written business plan will help you sell your company and attract investors or backers.
-It’s also a key part of finding funding for new operations and expansion opportunities.
+It’s also crucial to finding funding for new operations and expansion opportunities.
 A business plan is not just for the big businesses either; even start-ups need to know where they're going and how they’ll get there.

 Introduction

 A business plan is a roadmap for your company.
-It will help you determine where you want to take your business, what that looks like, and how you’ll get there.
+It will help you determine where to take your business, what that looks like, and how you’ll get there.

 A well-written business plan will help you sell your business idea and attract investors or backers.
-It’s also a key part of finding funding for new operations and expansion opportunities.
+It’s also vital to finding funding for new operations and expansion opportunities.

-If you don’t have time to create one from scratch, we’ve got good news: take our FREE PowerPoint template to get started.
+If you don’t have time to create one from scratch, we have good news: take our FREE PowerPoint template to start.

 Free One-Page Business Plan Template for PowerPoint